anderson-optimization/awesome-power-analysis/README.md

 - [PyPSA](https://github.com/PyPSA/PyPSA) - PyPSA stands for "Python for Power System Analysis".
 It is pronounced "pipes-ah".
 - [pandapower](https://github.com/e2nIEE/pandapower) - pandapower combines the data analysis library pandas and the power flow solver PYPOWER to create an easy to use network calculation program aimed at automation of analysis and optimization in power systems.
 - [PYPOWER](https://github.com/rwl/PYPOWER) - _not actively maintained_ - PYPOWER is a power flow and Optimal Power Flow (OPF) solver.
 It is a port of MATPOWER to the Python programming language.
+- [GAMS - PSOPT](https://www.gams.com/latest/psoptlib_ml/libhtml/index.html) - This is a listing of the models available in the on-line model library (PSOPTLIB) based on the book Power System Optimization Modelling in GAMS by Alireza Soroudi.

 ## Production Cost Modeling
 - [PyPSA](https://github.com/PyPSA/PyPSA) - PyPSA stands for "Python for Power System Analysis".
 It is pronounced "pipes-ah".